miguelriosoliveira/my-setup/vscode.md

     */
     // Controls auto save of dirty files.
 Accepted values:  'off', 'afterDelay', 'onFocusChange' (editor loses focus), 'onWindowChange' (window loses focus).
 If set to 'afterDelay', you can configure the delay in 'files.autoSaveDelay'.
     "files.autoSave": "onFocusChange",
+    // Configure glob patterns for excluding files and folders.
+For example, the files explorer decides which files and folders to show or hide based on this setting.
+    "files.exclude": {
+        "**/.vscode/": true,
+        "**/dist/": true,
+        "**/node_modules/": true,
+        "**/yarn-error.log": true,
+    },
     // When enabled, will trim trailing whitespace when saving a file.
     "files.trimTrailingWhitespace": true,
     /*